جامعة النجاح الوطنية

 1

-This course aims at helping student acquire necessary computer skills and knowledge which enable him/her to access information about shari'a by using the computer, CDs, and internet.
-The course also aims at helping students get access to websites on shari'a sciences, ifta house (religions edicts) fiqh conclaves and research centers that have interest in Islamic financial institutions.
-In this course, students are expected to deliver a term paper on one topic of shari'a sciences, using solely a computer.
+This course aims at helping student acquire necessary computer skills and knowledge which enable them to access information about Shari'a by using the computer, CDs, and the Internet.
+The course also aims at helping students get access to websites on Islamic sciences, Islamic verdict websites and jurisprudence assemblies, and research centers which focus of financial issues.
+One of the course requirements is to ask students to do a research on one Islamic issues by using the computer.

 3